glenlong/wedding/src/content/posts/father-of-the-bride-speech-fail.md

 Likewise, it's totally obvious that you're proud of her, the decisions she's made and the woman she's become.
 Okay, you might not have actually ever said it out loud, but her wedding is hardly the place to start.

-Oh, and under no circumstances treat the groom to a heart-felt, man-to-man welcome as the newest member of your family.
+Oh, and under no circumstances treat the Groom to a heart-felt, man-to-man welcome as the newest member of your family.

 No need in having him think you're a soft touch from the word go.